N950/edge-segnet/README.md

 # EdgeSegNet - Pytorch

-An implementation of [EdgeSegNet](https://arxiv.org/abs/1905.04222) in Pytorch [CamSeg01](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamSeq01/) dataset is used for training
+An implementation of [EdgeSegNet](https://arxiv.org/abs/1905.04222) in Pytorch, [CamSeg01](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamSeq01/) dataset is used for training

 Repo containes :